 The big spike in February notwithstanding, this is a stock chart that has largely gone nowhere.
 Perhaps the stock is at the very bottom and the only direction left is upwards.

-The fact that Sundial Growers is sitting on so much cash, are deploying it nicely, and now have a weaponry of dispensaries at their disposal is interesting to me.
-The fact is, they will be the biggest dispensary system in Canada.
+The fact that Sundial Growers is sitting on so much cash, are deploying it nicely, and now have a weaponry of dispensaries at their disposal, is interesting to me.
+The fact is, they will be the biggest dispensary system in Canada and incorporating this helps with the SNDL Stock forecast.

 Given that, they also now have the ability to sell their products throughout a slew of dispensaries.
 Plus, their continued acquiring of the Valens Company VLNCF stock shows that Sundial Growers wants to be a well-rounded company.
 This could be a force to reckon with.